emfree/systemtap-python-tools/README.md

     ```

 3. You'll need to run a CPython binary that has debugging symbols in it.
 Many distributions ship one; `apt-get install python-dbg` will give you a `python-dbg` binary on Debian or Ubuntu.[2]
     If your program relies on any C extension modules, you'll need to rebuild those against the new binary.
-I recommend using `virtualenv`:
+If you're using `virtualenv`, this is straightforward:
     ```
     virtualenv -p /usr/bin/python-dbg venv
     . venv/bin/activate
-    # install your project's dependencies
+    # install your project's dependencies.
     ```

-## Usage
+## CPU tracing

 To profile a running process $PID for 60 seconds, run

 ```
-./pystap -x $PID -t 60 | tee prof-$PID.txt
+scripts/sample -x $PID -t 60 | tee prof-$PID.txt
 ```

 You may see warning output like